We offer 4-week long placements in one specialty (we cannot accommodate "split electives" over two or more areas).

 It is obligatory for all overseas elective students to obtain adequate health insurance to cover them during their stay.
 You are responsible for your own health insurance.
 You need to arrange the insurance before leaving your country.
 It is NOT possible for overseas students to purchase health insurance in the UK.
 You are responsible for paying any costs in case of illness or accident.
 It is also strongly recommended that you have insurance for your personal belongings during your stay in the UK.

-We ask all students to complete an electronic feedback form at the end of their elective.
+We will ask students to complete an electronic feedback form at the end of their elective.

 We will provide students with an Elective Completion Letter at the end of their elective, confirming the details of their placement.